Skip to main content

 Frenchsites.byu.edu/fr/demo

-I could also translate the URLs if that's preferred—I could even have the translated pages available at multiple URLs if needed—but I'll keep it simple for this site.
+You could also translate the URLs if that's preferred—even having the translated pages available at multiple URLs if needed—but this example will remain simple.

-Once I have the structure decided, I can add the alternate language versions for all of my content, add translations, and build the navigation.
-If I make the /es and /fr home pages as sections rather than homepages or any other sort of content, it will make it easy to add navigation, find translated content, and add URLs.
-If you go that route you may also want to consider making your main home page a section so that the home pages can be connected in the Translations tab.
+Once the structure has been decided, you can add the alternate language versions for all of your content, add translations, and build the navigation.
+If you make the /es and /fr home pages as sections rather than homepages or any other sort of content, it will make it easy to add navigation, find translated content, and add URLs.
+If you go that route you may also want to consider making your main home page a section such that the home pages can be connected in the Translations tab.

-I may also want to consider how to make it easy for people to switch between languages.
-I may want to add a navigation item with a language dropdown that's available on all pages, or just have links to the other site translations on each home page.
+You may also want to consider how to make it easy for people to switch between languages.
+You may want to add a navigation item with a language dropdown that's available on all pages, or just have links to the other site translations on each home page.

 Translate a Site